Home + home: Twin Cities ADU Guidebook

 Whether it’s a basement apartment or a unit above the garage, an Accessory Dwelling Unit (ADU) is a smaller, self-contained residential unit with its own entrance, living room, kitchen, and bathroom on the same lot as the primary house.
 ADUs can generate rental income for property owners or provide multi-generational living options.

 Family Housing Fund has created a guidebook to help Twin Cities homeowners learn about and build ADUs.
 Home + home includes stories from homeowners who have built ADUs to offer ideas and inspiration, space to sketch out your goals and designs, and an overview of policies and procedures that might impact your project.
-ADUs are a flexible, neighborhood-scale solution to our regional housing needs.
-They provide affordable options in the private market and represent gentle, or “hidden” density as a form of small-scale infill housing.
-If ADUs became as common in the Twin Cities as they are in Portland, OR (about 1.5% of single-family lots), the region would create 11,000 new housing units.
+ADUs provide affordable options in the private market and are a flexible solution to our region’s housing needs.
+If ADUs became as common in the Twin Cities as they are in Portland, OR, the region would create 11,000 new housing units.

 Curious about your city’s ADU policies?
 This overview of Twin Cities policies can help.